-- scoring discrepancy. - The two (2) closest scores or the two that are the same will be added together by the computer for the total score.
+- The two (2) closest scores or the two score that are the same will be added together by the computer for the total score.
 In case of three (3) equally spaced scores, the two (2) highest scores will be added together. - Deductions will not be taken for misses.
 Misses will not be counted. - If the score is tied, the jumpers will remain tied. - False Starts: any movement of the rope before the First command / Beep sound constitutes a False Start.
 Judges will not stop the jumper when a false start is detected.
 TEN (10) points will be deducted from the total score for a Major false start (jumping the rope before the First tone).
-A minor False Start will be assessed 5 points.
+A Minor False Start will be deducted 5 points.
 Jumpers will not be allowed to jump their speed event again.
 Two of the 3 speed judges at a station must agree that there was a false start.
-The Head Judge will make the final decision as to whether it was a major or minor false start if the other 2 judges disagree with each other. - The above rule will also apply to False Switches, (DDSR) where the rope is jumped before "Switch" is called. - Illegal Switch: Individual Rope (SSSR) may not move their rope until the command "switch" is called.
-(DDSR) members may not enter the ropes until the previous jumper has exited the ropes.
-Judges will not stop the jumper when an illegal switch is detected.
-Five (5) points will be deducted from the total score for an illegal switch.
-Jumpers will not be allowed to re-jump their speed event again for false starts or switches. - Major False Start/Switch: The competitor jumps the rope before the call to "go" or to "switch" is given.
-(10) - Minor False Start/Switch: There is premature movement of the rope before the call to "go" or to "switch" is given.(5)
+The Head Judge will make the final decision as to whether it was a major or minor false start if the other 2 judges disagree with each other. - The above rule will also apply to False Switches, (DDSR & DDPS) where the rope is jumped before "Switch" is called.

+• Illegal Switch: Individual Rope (\$\text{SQDUR mayot move} their rope until the command "switch" is called.
+(DDSR & DDPS) members may not enter the ropes until the previous jumper has exited the ropes.
+Judges will not stop the jumper when an illegal switch is detected Five (5) points will be deducted from the total score for an illegal switch.
+Jumpers will not be allowed to re-jump their speed event again for false starts or switches.

+Major False Start/Switch: The competitor jumps the rope before the call to "go" or to "switch" is given.